wfink/jboss-as-quickstart/ejb-clients/README.md

         `mvn exec:java -Dexec.mainClass=org.jboss.as.quickstarts.ejb.clients.MultithreadClient`

 The output of the client will show you that the applications are invoked as expected on different servers:

 Server call statistic : {app1[anonymous]@master:app-one=10}
 Server call statistic : {app1[anonymous]@master:app-oneA=10}

           The allowed number of nodes in the threads are called

 The statistic shows that one thread receive 10 times the answer String 'app1[anonymous]@master:app-one' which mean that the application one is called at the server with the node.name 'master:app-one'.
 The second thread receive 10 times the answer from the server with node.name 'master:app-oneA' which has the same application deployed.
 Also the message 'The allowed number of nodes in the threads are called' show that all invocations are as expected.

 In the logfiles of the different servers you might follow the invocations on server-side.

-_NODE: If the feature is not used the different calles get mixed because the ejb-client is not divided in scopes and the application is invoked by using the identifier (ejb:app/module/Bean!View).
+_NOTE: If the feature is not used the different calles get mixed because the ejb-client is not divided in scopes and the application is invoked by using the identifier (ejb:app/module/Bean!View).
 In this test the application is deployed on both servers app-one and app-oneA._